Dynamics-Encoded Deep Learning for Robust System Identification and Parameter Estimation: System Identification via Dynamics Discovery

-For dynamics discovery, we implement a neural network architecture with the 64 hidden nodes per layer and 2 hidden layers.
+\paragraph{Results} We implement a neural network architecture with the 64 hidden nodes per layer and 2 hidden layers.
 For both numerical schemes, we discretize the spatial variable into $M+1$ equispaced points where $M=20$ and use a time step of $\Delta t = 0.00227$ to account for stability of the numerical methods. \Cref{fig:heat-missing-noise} shows the heat equation model predictions at spatial location $x=0.5$ with 20\% noisy data for both RK45 and BDF2 schemes.
 These results are similar to the previous two examples, given appropriate choices for the spatial and temporal discretizations.
 We observe close predictions to the ground truth at $x=0.5$ and correspondingly small MSEs in \cref{tab:heat}.
-While not shown, results at different spatial locations are similar to those at $x=0.5$.
+While not explicitly shown, model predictions at different spatial locations are similar to those at $x=0.5$ as seen in \cref{fig:heat-missing-heatmap}.

-\subsubsection{Parameter Estimation}
+\section{Parameter Estimation}

-For parameter estimation, we use the same spatial discretization and the same feed-forward neural network as in \cref{sec:heat-missing} but with a skip connection as in \cref{sec:lorenz-inv}.
-We take $\Delta t = 0.02$ as the time step for this example. \Cref{fig:heat-param-noise} shows the predicted temperature at $x=0.5$ using the estimated parameters with RK45 and BDF2.
-As in the dynamics discovery examples, the model predictions in \cref{fig:heat-param-noise} are reasonably accurate, with correspondingly low MSEs in \cref{tab:heat} and similar results across methods.
-While the relative errors in the final parameter estimates of the diffusion coefficient $k$ are somewhat high ($0.415$ for RK45 and $0.320$ for BDF2, respectively), this error is offset by the estimated neural network parameters, allowing the model predictions to remain fairly accurate.